ghl3/SpontaneousSymmetry/pages/stats/statistical-tests.markdown

 _____

-***You have a set of continuous data and you want to determine whether it came from a known (but arbitrary) probability distribution?***
+**You have a set of continuous data and you want to determine whether it came from a known (but arbitrary) probability distribution?**

 One can perform a one-sample Kolmogorov-Smirnov test to determine arbitrary continuous data likely came from some known distribution.

 A K-S test is an exact test comparing the distribution of a sample to a known theoretical distribution.
 The K-S test is valid regardless of the underlying distribution the data is being compared to.
 The exactness, however, only applies if the theoretical distribution being compared against is fully specified: one cannot fit parameters from the data and then perform a K-S test.

-The test statistic for a K-S test is is the the maximum deviation between the theoretical CDF and the empirical CDF of the measured data, where the empirical CDF is given by:
+The test statistic for a K-S test is the maximum deviation between the theoretical CDF and the empirical CDF of the measured data, where the empirical CDF is given by:

 $$
 CDF_{em}(x) = \frac{1}{N} (\text{\# of data points < x})